-A severely dehydrated elderly patient was admitted for septic shock overnight
+A severely dehydrated elderly patient was admitted for septic shock overnight.

 This case highlights not only T2Bacteria’s ability to rapidly identify specific bacterial pathogens in whole blood but also the capability to detect the causative organism in the presence of antibiotics where blood cultures remained negative, as well as an opportunity to use the result to de-escalate therapy.

 A severely dehydrated elderly patient was admitted for septic shock overnight.
 They presented with a fever of 102.3, WBC of 19.9, and a lactic acid of 6.5.
 Upon presentation in the Emergency Room, blood cultures were taken, and they were started on broad-spectrum, empiric antimicrobials, and transferred to the ICU.
-Urine cultures were taken in the morning because the suspected source of infection was genitourinary, and a T2Bacteria was run in addition to a second set of blood cultures.
+Urine cultures were taken in the morning because the suspected source of infection was genitourinary, and a T2Bacteria was run in addition to the second set of blood cultures.

 Patient Selection Criteria